-Biliary interventions treat blockages, narrowing and/or injury of the passages between the liver, gallbladder and small intestine called bile ducts.
-Bile is produced in the liver and stored in the gallbladder where it can be released into the small intestine to aid in digestion.
-If the bile ducts become blocked, it may lead to inflammation or infection also known as sclerosis cholangitis.
-Biliary interventions may remove gallstones, drain excess bile or place a stent within a bile duct to treat your condition and restore the flow of fluids.
+Biliary interventions treat blockages, narrowing and/or injury of the passages between the liver, gallbladder and small intestine.
+These passages are called bile ducts.
+The liver produces a fluid called bile and stores it in the gallbladder.
+The gallbladder releases bile into the small intestine to help digest your food.
+If the bile ducts become blocked, it may lead to inflammation or infection of the entire biliary system.
+This is known as cholangitis.
+Biliary interventions are used to open narrowed bile ducts, drain excess bile outside of the body, and restore the flow of bile within the biliary system.

-Your doctor will instruct you on how to prepare based on your specific procedure and may prescribe an antibiotic.
+Your doctor will tell you how to prepare for your specific procedure and may prescribe an antibiotic.
 Tell your doctor about any recent illnesses or medical conditions and whether you have any allergies, especially to anesthesia or iodinated contrast material.
-Discuss any medications you're taking, including herbal supplements and aspirin.
-You may be told not to eat or drink for several hours beforehand and advised to stop taking aspirin or blood thinner three days prior to your procedure.
+List all medications you're taking, including herbal supplements and aspirin.
+Your doctor may tell you not to eat or drink for several hours before your procedure.
+They may also tell you to stop taking aspirin or blood thinners.
 Leave jewelry at home and wear loose, comfortable clothing.
-You may be asked to wear a gown.
-Ask your doctor if you will be admitted to the hospital.
-If not, you should plan to have someone drive you home.
+You may need to change into a gown for the procedure.
+Ask your doctor if you will stay overnight at the hospital.
+If not, plan to have someone drive you home.

 - What are Biliary Interventions?

 - What are some common uses of the procedures?

 - How does the procedure work?